Are you looking for a new way to edit WooCommerce Pages with Elementor?

 First, we want to start out by heading to the WooCommerce settings page.
 You can locate this in your WordPress Dashboard under WooCommerce.

 Step 2: View WooCommerce Endpoints

-The next thing that we want to do is click on the “advanced” tab in the tabs located at the top of the settings page and then scroll down to the area towards the bottom of the page named “Account Endpoints” that has the endpoint short codes for the pages that we will edit.
-We need to write down these short codes to use them later.
+The next thing that we want to do is click on the “advanced” tab in the tabs located at the top of the settings page.
+Now scroll down to the area towards the bottom of the page named “Account Endpoints”, as shown below.

 Step 3: Edit the My-Account Page with Elementor